Laos: Anti-Corruption Laws Key to Economic Development

 Overview of Laos’ anti-corruption legal framework

-The main regulations governing anti-corruption in Laos are:
+The main regulations governing anti-corruption in Laos are as follows:

 - the Anti-Corruption Law No. 27/NA (18 December 2012);